Michaelll123/SparkBowtie2/README.md

 # How to cite SparkBowtie2? #
 **Please cite the paper below:**

-Yu Jiantao, Bian Enze, Liu Shengdong, Wang Taiming, Hou Junyao, Song Yujia, Hui Yixiang, Yin Tong, Guo Maozu, Zhang Hongming, Ma Chuang.
+Yu Jiantao, Bian Enze, Guo Maozu, Zhang Hongming, Liu Shengdong, Wang Taiming, Song Yujia, Hui Yixiang, Yin Tong, Ma Chuang.
 Methods of designing and implementing the software of SparkBowtie2 for parallelized sequence alignments. (accepted by the Third CCF Bioinformatics Conference in China(CBC2018), and recommended to the Journal of Computer Research and Development(in Chinese))

 [1]: https://spark.apache.org/
 [2]: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml